Click on a question below to see answers

 The MSI STEM Research & Development Consortium began operations in January 2015.

 Any Minority Serving Institution (MSI) that is an institution of higher education eligible for assistance under Title III or V of the Higher Education Act of 1965 (20 U.S.C.
 1051 et seq.); or an accredited postsecondary minority institution (i.e. HBCU, Tribal College, HSI or AANIPISI).
 All MSIs are eligible to join.
+Small businesses and collaborative partners are also eligible to join.

 The MSRDC approval process is relatively short.
 Once we have received the Membership Application and Consortium Membership Agreement you are almost automatically admitted as a member.
 The length of time really depends upon the legal review and approval process internal to your institution.